kenkunz/svelte-fsm/README.md

 });
 ```

+### Fallback Actions

+Actions may also be defined on a special fallback wildcard state `'*'`.
+Actions defined on the
+wildcard state will be invoked when no matching property exists on the FSM object's current state.
+This is true for both _normal_ and _lifecycle_ actions.
+This is useful for defining default
+behavior, which can be overridden within specific states.

 ### Event invocation

 Conceptually, invoking an event on an FSM object is _asking it to do something_.
 The object decides
 _what_ to do based on what state it's in.
 The most natural syntax for _asking an object to do
-something_ is simply a function call.
+something_ is simply a method call.
 Event invocations can include arguments, which are passed
 to matching actions.
 ```javascript
 myFsm.finish(); // => 'final'